Sanyaraj24/Devheat_beta_Trailblazers/README.md

 Used api fetching for showing graphs
 Used API to fetch the real time stock values in the performance section.

+Link of the youtube video for my project: https://youtu.be/lxi9PYLu6vQ?si=hxkqbuJW7hmJThyT

 ## Learn More